 2016 Board Members

 Chelbye is a Colorado Springs native (born and raised), but currently lives in Fountain.
 She has found a passion in caring for special needs dogs and has raised a few of them herself.
 She currently has three dogs, Daisy, Rexy, and Skyler.
-Chelbye works as a Contracts Specialist at Community Health Partnership.
+Chelbye works as a Project Administrator at Community Health Partnership.

 Secretary: Shandra Hatchett